VCTLabs/pystache/README.md

     python test_pystache.py

-To test Pystache with multiple versions of Python (with a single command!), you can use [tox](https://pypi.python.org/pypi/tox):
+To test Pystache with multiple versions of Python (with a single command!) and different platforms, you can use [tox](http://pypi.python.org/pypi/tox):

-    pip install virtualenv
     pip install tox
-    tox
+    tox -e setup

-If you do not have all Python versions listed in `tox.ini`--
+To run tests on multiple versions with coverage, run:

-    tox -e py31,py32  # for example
+    tox -e py38-linux,py39-linux  # for example

+(substitute your platform above, eg, "macos" or "windows")

 The source distribution tests also include doctests and tests from the Mustache spec.
 To include tests from the Mustache spec in your test